Expanders Specialist

 Here are four simple steps to adjust the device to the desired expansion:

-3. Push the key toward the back of the mouth.
-You will notice the fender will rotate and the new hole will appear.
+- Push the key toward the back of the mouth.
+You will notice the fender will rotate and a new hole will appear.
 The rotation stops when the key meets the back of the expander.